 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Most people don’t realize just how big Walt Disney World is.
-It is huge-about the size of San Francisco, to be exact!
-So, it’s no surprise that it has its own public transportation system.
-Yet, this system can be confusing to first time visitors.
-But, like with everything else in the world., knowledge is power.
+Disney World is as big as a major city.
+And like most big cities, it has its own public transportation system.
+But this system can be confusing for first time visitors.
 So, to eliminate the confusion and make your upcoming trip smoother, here is everything you need to know about the Disney transportation system so you can get to where you want to go!

 The boats have both covered and uncovered seating areas and space to stand.
 Strollers can be taken on the boats without being folded up.